telesoho/vscode-markdown-paste-image/README.md

   **NOTE** If any language rule been matched, it will not apply `MarkdownPaste.rules` anymore.

-## 问题和建议
+## Issues and Suggestions

-1. 请通过以下链接提交Bug。
+1. Please submit bugs via the following link:

    https://github.com/telesoho/vscode-markdown-paste-image/issues

-2. 请通过以下链接发布建议。
+2. Please post suggestions via the following link:

    https://github.com/telesoho/vscode-markdown-paste-image/discussions